ansys/pyansys-geometry/CONTRIBUTING.md

 questions or submissions to this repository.

 For contributing to this project, please refer to the [PyAnsys Developer's Guide].
-Further information about contributing to PyMAPDL can be found in [Contributing].
+Further information about contributing to PyGeometry can be found in [Contributing].

 [PyAnsys Developer's Guide]: https://dev.docs.pyansys.com/index.html
 [Contributing]: https://geometry.docs.pyansys.com/dev/contributing.html